Material Safety Data Sheet Apricot Kernel Oil

 Providing the skin a much needed boost, being high in Vitamin E and A. It also has Vitamins K!
 Commonly used to help with Acne and restore skin membranes.
 Also used to help to remove makeup and cosmetics.
 This is a commonly used oil for people with dry and combination skin types.

-Origin: The Far East in the Himalayas and Northern China.
-It is also found in Central and East Asia.
+Apricots are normally sourced from the Far East in the Himalayas and Northern China.
+They It is also found in Central and East Asia.

 Botanical Name: Prunus armeniaca

 Extraction method: Refined and Cold Pressed [The cold pressed extraction method yields a higher quality oil (more vitamins, minerals etc) compared to extraction methods that use chemicals or heat.]